pbjorklund/pbjorklundblog/content/posts/unlabled.md

 title: "Unlabled"
 date: 2023-04-12T08:31:15+02:00
 draft: false
+summary: "Just a musing on an annoyance - the unlabled graph."
+keywords: ['Musings', 'Data Visualization']
 ---

 Ah, the humble graph - a simple yet powerful tool for visualizing relationships between variables, trends, and data in general.
 But what happens when those crucial lines, the x and y-axes, are left unlabeled?